HS Roundup: Frankton’s Branham earns milestone win

 Owen Harpe scored 15 points and Carson Hall added 14 as Alexandria opened its CIC boys basketball schedule with a 57-45 road win against Blackford.

 While Pendleton Heights claimed the team championship at its Super 6 wrestling tournament, it was a milestone day for Branham, Frankton’s senior heavyweight.
-The 2022 state finalist was 5-0 on the day — including the 100th win of his career — to claim the individual title.
+The 2022 state finalist was 5-0 — including the 100th win of his career — to claim the individual title.

-His teammate, Garek Ellis (220) was also 5-0 on the day, with Jonah Ellis (182) and Martin (195) also winning weight class titles with 4-1 records.
-The teams from Frankton and Anderson were both 3-2 for the tournament.
+His teammate, Garek Ellis (220) was also 5-0, with Jonah Ellis (182) and Martin (195) also winning weight class titles with 4-1 records.
+The teams from Frankton and Anderson were both 3-2.

 Also picking up his first win as coach was Elwood’s Ryan Vanskyock as the Panthers boys basketball team edged Providence Cristo Rey 39-36.
 Jayden Reese, Beau Brandon and Hunter Sallee scored 11 points each to lead Elwood.